Weʼve raised £666 to Help to raise funds for community defibrillators

 I want to raise awareness of the importance of early defibrillation for adults and children suffering a sudden cardiac arrest, and to help my community to acquire their own automated external defibrillator(s) (AED).
 A defibrillator is a device that gives a high energy electric shock to the heart through the chest wall to someone who is in cardiac arrest.
 This high energy shock is called defibrillation, and it's an essential life-saving step in the chain of survival.

-Community Public Access defibrillators (CPAD) One Defibrillator costs £1,693.50 the community will purchase not only an AED but also a cabinet, which is usually placed on the outside of an easily identifiable building, the first defibrillator will be for a Masjids/Mosques in Middlesbrough allowing 24 hour access to anyone.
-The cabinet will be fitted with a combination lock, which ensures that it is always secure.
+Community Public Access defibrillators (CPAD) One Defibrillator costs £1,693.50 the community will purchase not only an AED but also a cabinet, which is usually placed on the outside of an easily identifiable building, the first defibrillator you all donated towards in now situated outside Jamia Mosque in Middlesbrough allowing 24 hour access to anyone.
+The cabinet are all fitted with a combination lock, which ensures that it is always secure.
 In the event of the AED being required for an adult or child gone into cardiac arrest, the code for the lock is obtained by dialling 999.
 The ambulance service is always notified that there is an incident in the location, an ambulance is deployed.

 Hopefully no one will ever have to use it! but In the event of a cardiac arrest, the caller would be advised that there was an AED in the proximity, where it was located, and the code.
 The caller would be asked if someone could fetch the AED, but would be advised not to leave the patient to do so, as basic life support is crucial to survival.